OCUFA Teaching Award and Librarians Award

 D2L Innovation Award in Teaching and Learning

-STLHE and Brightspace (formerly Desire2Learn) have partnered to create this award, which celebrates and recognizes innovative approaches that promote learning in new ways at post-secondary institutions, both nationally and internationally.
-Winners will receive $2,200 toward travel and registration costs for Brightspace’s annual FUSION conference, as well as the annual STLHE conference, a two-year membership to STLHE and a framed certificate.
+STLHE and Brightspace (formerly Desire2Learn) have partnered to create this award, which celebrates and recognizes collaborative teams for their innovative approaches that promote student-centred learning at post-secondary institutions, both nationally and internationally.
+Winners will receive up to $3,000 toward travel and registration costs to attend the annual STLHE conference, and each member of the team will receive a certificate.
 As many as five awards are presented annually.

 Christopher Knapper Lifetime Achievement Award